nikkilr88/egghead-asciicasts/deploy-web-apps-with-zeit-now/lessons/tools-deploy-static-assets-with-zeit-s-now.md

 ![index.js](../images/tools-deploy-static-assets-with-zeit-s-now-index-js.png)

 You can force `now` to deploy things statically.
 It looks like it stripped out the `package.json`.
 It just didn't actually send it up, but the only other thing in there was `index.js`.
-If you have a folder that has a `package.json` in it, but you want to for whatever reason share the contents of that folder via `now`, but I'm not saying it's a good idea.
+If you have a folder that has a `package.json` in it, but you want to for whatever reason share the contents of that folder via `now`.
+I'm not saying it's a good idea, I'm just saying that you can do it.

-I'm just saying that you can do it.
-You do that by typing `now --static`. `now` can be used to serve node projects.
+You do that by typing `now --static`.
+`now` can be used to serve node projects.
 It can be used to serve `Docker` containers.
 It can be used to serve directories containing static data.